etinaude/gpt3-hci-reseach/README.md

 - [Firebase](https://firebase.google.com/)

-A simple Firebase database was used in order to store the data from participant experiments.
+A simple Firebase database was used in order to store the data from participant experiments as well as GTP-3 generated stories.
 Calls to the database are fast and efficient.

 - [Netlify](https://www.netlify.com/)